Global Undergraduate Program (UGRAD)

 - Currently enrolled in a college or university and committed to returning to their home universities following the completion of the program.

-- Applicants with a dual U.S./Pakistani nationality or U.S. permanent residence
+- Dual U.S./Pakistani nationals or U.S. permanent residents

 - Students in their final year of university